dcbaker/cython/docs/src/userguide/fusedtypes.rst

         # a and b are independent types here and may have different item types
         ...

-To get only identical types also in older Cython versions (pre-0.21), a ``ctypedef`` can be used::
+To get only identical types also in older Cython0 versions (pre-0.21), a ``ctypedef`` can be used::

     ctypedef A[:] A_1d

     def myfunc(A_1d a, A_1d b):
-        # a and b have identical item types here, also in older Cython versions
+        # a and b have identical item types here, also in older Cython0 versions
         ...